ibm-cloud-docs/cloud-infrastructure/the-classic-to-v2v.md

 RackWare RMM tool is available on the IBM Catalog Marketplace.

-A VSI with the RackWare RMM software will be installed into the VPC which was provided while ordering on the Catalog page.
+A VSI with the RackWare RMM software will be installed into the VPC, which was provided while ordering on the Catalog page.
-The RMM server will have a public IP address for reachability and for default login post provisioning the VSI.
+The RMM server has a public IP address for reachability and for default login post provisioning the VSI.

 1. Order RackWare RMM server from the IBM Cloud Marketplace.